japila-books/apache-spark-internals/docs/SparkContext.md

 deployMode: String
 ----

-`deployMode` returns the current value of link:spark-deploy-mode.adoc[spark.submit.deployMode] setting or `client` if not set.
+`deployMode` returns the current value of spark-deploy-mode.md[spark.submit.deployMode] setting or `client` if not set.

 == [[getSchedulingMode]] Scheduling Mode -- `getSchedulingMode` Method